Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Wow.

 A: That's how much energy that poor girl has.
 And I said, you need to put her in a sports school, a dance school or something.
 You can't put her in a regular school.
 They'll just medicate her to death and you'll have a vegetable on your hands.
 So, there are sports schools out there, dance schools, there are all kinds of schools.
 So, they put her in a school for that.
 So, fine now.
 But they had trouble with her for six years in school all that time.
 And all they needed to be told was this child needs to exercise every hour.
 I had a friend of mine who was a teacher from New Zealand who was a special ed teacher.
 And she got a job in Beverly Hills at a Catholic high school there and she wasn't even Catholic.
 So, I thought, hmm, something's really wrong there.
 Catholics don't hire non-Catholics to teach their children unless there's something terribly wrong.
 So, she came home, called me and she was crying and crying and crying.
 I said, what's going on?
 She said, they gave me all of the worst kids in the world in the whole school, all different grades and ages, all in this one room.
 And I have to deal with all of them.
 And she says, I couldn't control them for even one minute.
 I said, it's very easy.
-Take them for five minutes, let them go wild in the room, scream, yeah, run, right.
+Take them for five minutes, let them go wild in the room, scream, run, right.
 And tell the next classroom that that's going to happen for five minutes every hour.
 Five minutes and they have to get through it.
 Maybe they could do something in their classroom like it.

 So, these kids would make messes and everything.
 They spent five minutes cleaning it up.
 And then I told her to have them sit down and sing the word, ohm, nine times.
 And that puts their brain into an alpha state.
 Those kids were fine every day.
 She did that every hour, every day during school.
 And that's all it took.
 Those kids got top grades.
 They were better than other kids because now the hormones for physical activity were utilized.
 And they weren't clouding the mind.
 And usually when the body is that active, the mind is that active too.
 So, you got a lot of geniuses there.
-But she was just unable to function because of those physiological hormones.
+But just unable to function because of those physiological hormones.
 So, it was that easy.
 They fired her six months later because they found out that she was saying the word, ohm.
 Having the kids sing the word ohm and that was the devil's work.
 Can you imagine that?
 And then the kids went right back within a few months the same way.
 I don't get it.
-Superstition of the rationale.
+Superstition instead of rationale.

 Q: As far as the diet is concerned, what was...